 10 Thomas Ln, Haymarket, 2000

-There isn’t much to choose from in the way of hidden whisky bars in Sydney when compared to the world (or Melbourne), so it’s bound to be a hit when a decent one opens up.
-One of the city’s latest is Bancho by the same crew behind Surry Hills’ cult small bar, Tokyo Bird.
-Bancho is an entirely different vibe with high ceilings and a warehouse-style space that’s been converted into a fine drinking establishment with some of the most coveted Japanese and international whisky brands on offer (including a 35 Year Old Hibiki which retails in the region of $50,000).
+There isn’t much to choose from in the way of hidden whisky bars in Sydney when compared to the world, which makes Banchō even more impressive.
+Launched by the same crew behind Surry Hills’ cult small bar, Tokyo Bird, Banchō is an entirely different vibe with high ceilings and a warehouse-style space that’s been converted into a fine drinking establishment with some of the most coveted Japanese and international whisky brands on offer.
 Go for the impeccable service and whiskies, stay for the lively and sophisticated atmosphere.

 The Baxter Inn

 152/156 Clarence St, Sydney, 2000

 This elusive little whisky bar is also a must-find; both for newbies who want to cultivate a bit more knowledge and serious whisky buffs.
 What we love isn’t just the moonshine – and there are around one hundred and fifty-six varieties of that to slake your thirst – but the pantomime of The Baxter Inn.